Urhobos Once Spoke Great

 Bamon’s eyes shine with anger but they cool in a flash.
 I should be learning not doubting.

 “Amiedi not palm oil sharpens intelligence more than any other food in this world.
 Palm nut does many works in the human body and other things.
 It makes medicines, spoils medicine, makes soap, yields oils, preserves iron from rust, can make explosives, fuels lamps and fires, and completes the body.
-Wherever Oriẹ (palm tree) grows it is a blessing and the Oriẹ knows.
+Wherever Oriẹ, palm tree grows it is a blessing to the land and the Oriẹ knows.
 So, if due to death or selfishness we lose the knowledge of the palm tree, it will be happy to remind us.”

 “Iyota?”